Click Vinyl vs Glue-Down Vinyl: Pros, Cons & Best Uses

 1. Needs a very level subfloor

-• If the floor isn’t flat, you can get movement or clicking sounds.
+• If the floor isn’t flat you can get movement or clicking sounds and the floor will likely delaminate or break.

 What Is Glue-Down Vinyl Flooring?